3.1.7 Incense: Prayer

 Once again, I am compelled to refer to Isaiah’s prophetic description of our Messiah: “He was despised and rejected by men; a man of sorrows, and acquainted with grief; and as one from whom men hide their faces He was despised, and we esteemed him not.
 Surely he has borne our griefs and carried our sorrows.”
 (Isaiah 53:3-4) That’s the very picture painted by chelbanah—galbanum—if I’m not mistaken.
 Yahweh wants to carry our sorrows—not to mention our worries.
 He understands our grief.

-(4) The fourth ingredient on Yahweh’s list, frankincense, is one that carries so much scriptural baggage with it, I’d like to defer its discussion to the next section of this chapter.
+(4) The fourth ingredient on Yahweh’s list, frankincense, is one that carries so much scriptural baggage with it, I’d like to defer its discussion to the next chapter of this section.
 But in a nutshell, frankincense is symbolic of purity through sacrifice.
 Again, we can easily see how this would be an essential component of prayer: if someone were not pure, he could not stand before a holy God, even in prayer—at arm’s length, so to speak.
 But let’s face it: in our own strength, we are not pure, and cannot become so (the lesson of leaven, if you’ll recall)—which is where sacrifice comes in.
 The positional or conceptual purity we attain through the sacrifice of Christ is the only thing that qualifies us to communicate with our Creator.
 Of course, it is entirely up to us whether or not to avail ourselves of the opportunity we have to do so—to clothe ourselves in the righteousness imputed to us through His grace.
 God will not force us to do anything of the sort.
 But make no mistake, there is no other way to stand in His presence.

 With the introduction of frankincense, we may note that all three gifts presented by the “wise men” to the infant Christ—gold, frankincense, and myrrh (Matthew 2:11)—are represented in the Torah’s instructions for the burning of incense, symbolic of our prayer to Yahweh.
 (1) The altar of incense was completely overlaid with gold, indicating that our prayers are covered with—or presented upon—Christ’s immutable purity.
 (2) Frankincense was used in the formulation of the incense itself.
 It’s symbolic of the purity—attained through the Messiah’s sacrifice—that qualifies or authorizes us to come before a holy God in prayer.
 And (3), in an equal amount, myrrh (processed and pressed in the form of stacte) was also present in the incense recipe—reminding us that prayer would be impossible were it not for the pressure Yahshua endured on our behalf.
 The prayers of the saints, represented by incense, are thus intimately associated with the sacrifice—beginning with the advent—of Christ.
 And beyond that, it is clear that we are specifically authorized to pray to Yahshua—something of an epiphany if you’re used to thinking of Him merely as God’s anointed representative and not God Himself in human form.
 Only when we comprehend what it means for Yahshua to be our High Priest—the ultimate fulfillment of the picture of the Chief Intercessor presented in the Torah—does it become apparent that our prayers are pointless without His life, death, and resurrection.